ycrc/ycrc.github.io/docs/clusters-at-yale/guides/cryosparc.md

 5. **Install the worker software on a GPU node** :

-    Exit the above interactive session, and start an interactive session in a GPU partition (e.g., gpu_devel), requesting one GPU.
+    Exit the above interactive session, start a new GPU interactive session, and install the worker:

-    cd YourCryosparcDirectory

     ``` bash
+    salloc -p gpu_devel --gpus=1 --mem=8G

+    # Go to the worker directory and install the worker
+    cd ${HOME}/project/cryosparc     # Or wherever you put your cryosparc directory
     cd cryosparc_worker

     $(grep LICENSE ../cryosparc_master/config.sh)
-    ```

-    ``` bash
     ./install.sh --license $CRYOSPARC_LICENSE_ID --yes
     ```